-In 2014, we opened 39 company-operated shops and seven franchisee-operated shops, and we plan to continue to increase the number of our shops in the next several years.
+In 2015, we opened 43 company-operated shops, ten franchisee-operated shops and also purchased a franchise shop, converting it into a company-operated shop, and we plan to continue to increase the number of our shops in the next several years.
 This growth strategy and the substantial investment associated with the development of each new shop may cause our operating results to fluctuate and be unpredictable or adversely affect our profits.
 Our future results depend on various factors, including successful selection of new markets and shop locations, local market acceptance of our shops, consumer recognition of the quality of our food and willingness to pay our prices, the quality of our operations and general economic conditions.
 In addition, as has happened when other restaurant concepts have tried to expand, we may find that our concept has limited appeal in new markets or we may experience a decline in the popularity of our concept in the markets in which we operate.
 Newly opened shops or our future markets and shops may not be successful or our average net sandwich shop sales may not increase at historical rates, which could adversely affect our business, financial condition or results of operations.